It's amazing when you think about it:

 called WORMs (Write Once Read Many).
 It's now more common for computers

-burning their own CDs, although most new computers now have DVD drives
+to have CD-R or CD/RW drives for burning their own CDs, although most new computers now have DVD drives

 The difference between CDs and DVDs is the amount of information